-According to Kay, the wealthy only seem to spend money on things that they care about.
+According to Kay, the wealthy tend to spend money only on things they care about.
 The rest of us can learn from this by setting our own goals and then monitoring our spending to see if it aligns with those goals.

-Spending money to appear rich before you actually are is a surefire way to sabotage your wealth-building goals.
-So, forget about the Joneses and focus on what matters: accumulating your wealth in the coming years.
-If you’re determined to appear rich but don’t want to spend money, use these insider strategies.
+Spending money to appear rich before you actually are rich is a surefire way to sabotage your wealth-building goals.
+So, forget about the Joneses and focus on what matters: accumulating wealth in the coming years.

 Have Plenty of Liquidity

 The rich make sure they have sufficient liquidity, or cash, to cover their short-term needs.
-They have an emergency fund, so “they don’t have to disrupt their life for an unexpected occurrence,” Kay said.
+They maintain an emergency fund so “they don’t have to disrupt their life for an unexpected occurrence,” Kay said.

-The fact that rich people have money set aside for rainy days isn’t solely a function of their wealth.
+The fact that rich people have money set aside for a rainy day isn’t solely a function of their wealth.
 They have cash reserves because they are disciplined enough to save.

-Everyone should aim to build an emergency fund with enough cash to cover six to nine months of expenses, Kay said.
+Everyone should aim to build an emergency fund with enough cash to cover six to nine months’ worth of expenses, Kay said.
 However, you don’t have to set that much aside all at once.
 You just need to be working toward that goal with every paycheck.
-With that in mind, you should arrange to have a set amount automatically transferred from your checking account to savings each month.
+With that in mind, arrange to have a set amount automatically transferred from your checking account to savings each month.

 “Like anything else, it’s a goal,” Kay said.
 “It only makes you a failure if you’re not working on it.”